Innellan: Churches

-Innellan once had four churches; two Church of Scotland, one Free Church and one Episcopal.
+Innellan once had four churches: two Church of Scotland, one Free Church and one Episcopal.
 Two of them still stand; the former West Church is now converted to a house, and the remaining Innellan or Matheson church was the charge of the Reverend Dr George Matheson, the blind minister who wrote the hymn "Oh Love that wilt not let me go."
-Although it is commonly believed that he wrote this hymn after he had been jilted by his fiancée, the truth is that he composed the hymn after experiencing a personal crisis.
-There is a small spiral staircase leading from a room on the basement level of the church to the alter - and it was rumoured that this staircase was created for Matheson so that he had a direct route to the alter; however this may be nothing more than myth!

 Innellan Church was sold in 2023 and is now privately owned.
-Until recently, locals were still attending it for church services and/or weddings, funerals and even craft fairs - such as quilting exhibitions.
+Until recently, locals were still attending it for church services and/or weddings, funerals and even craft fairs, such as quilting exhibitions.
 The attached hall at the back/side of the hall held various clubs/activities over the years including Sunday Schools, fitness classes and a church-related family group called Alpha that held events and showed films.
-A children's choir run by Dunoon Grammar School music teacher Ian Davies, his wife Primary Teacher Mary and Mary's mother (and local piano teacher) Peggy Thompson rehearsed in the hall occasionally during the late 1980s/early 1990s.
-Innellan youth club was set up by local young people in the 1990s and ran for several years in the hall.
-The Innellan Youth Club was not affiliated with any religion and was simply a sociable club using the church hall - likewise the young people's choir.
+A children's choir run by Dunoon Grammar School music teacher Ian Davies, his wife, primary teacher Mary, and Mary's mother (and local piano teacher) Peggy Thompson rehearsed in the hall occasionally during the late 1980s/early 1990s.
+Innellan Youth Club was set up by local young people in the 1990s and ran for several years in the hall.
+The Innellan Youth Club was not affiliated with any religion and was simply a sociable club using the church hall, likewise the young people's choir.

 A history of Innellan was written by the Rev John Hill, minister of the West Church, in 1950.
 It is now out of print, and was somewhat preoccupied with religious affairs.
 More recently, local resident Margaret Hubbard wrote a comprehensive collection of books about significant moments across the village's history.
-The books are known as "From Scenes Like These, Innellan" and the first of the collection was published in 2010.
+The books are known as "From Scenes Like These, Innellan," and the first of the collection was published in 2010.